 The increasing desire for superyacht owners and charterers to get off the grid is obvious – more explorer yachts are currently in-build than ever before, and charterers are booking longer vacations so that they have enough time to go off-the-beaten-track and explore some truly adventurous destinations.
-Even one of the world’s final frontiers – the wintery reaches of ice-covered Antarctica – has become an attraction for charterers and owners looking for a once-in-a-lifetime experience.
+Even one of the world’s final frontiers – the wintery reaches of ice-covered Antarctica – has become an attraction for anyone looking for a once-in-a-lifetime superyacht charter experience.
 Winter 2021/2022 saw 15 superyachts venturing to the South Pole’s snow-covered shores, compared to just two in the 2019 season.

 If you’re a lover of skiing and other snow sports or a wildlife-watching enthusiast who’s hoping to spot the region's famous residents like penguins and whales, the Antarctica Peninsula should be on your travel bucket list – and there’s no better way to discover this destination than on a luxury superyacht expedition.
 Take a closer look at the explorer superyachts currently available for charter in Antarctica to help you plan your voyage to the end of the earth…

 Stats: 87.6 metres, Schichau Unterweser, 1969, 12 guests, 28 crew